DuongAnh1201/CS455_Project/README.md

 All team members contribute to core algorithm implementation.
 For specific questions or contributions related to different aspects:
 - UI/UX: Contact Aayush
+- Backend setup and algorithms: Contact Aayush ( DFS, A*)
-- Project coordination: Contact Tom
+- Project coordination: Contact Tom (RRT)
-- Documentation: Contact Anthony or Josiah
+- Documentation: Contact Anthony or Josiah (BFS AND Flood Fill)